vsreyas/SutthuShit/README.md

-# YogAI
-The codebase for YogAI- an AI based startup
+# Fun stuff for personal use